Kaimary/GAR/README.md

     <br />
 </p>

-If you use GAR in your work, please cite it as follows:
+If you use our code in your study, or find GAR useful, please cite it as follows:

 ```bibtex
 @inproceedings{Yuankai2023:GAR,